Manual-To-Automation-Browserstack/Sky-Lesson-2-Selenium/README.md

   set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

-  Alternatively, you can also hardcode username and access_key objects in conf files related to BrowserStack in a file under `./resources/conf/`.
+  Alternatively, you can also hardcode username and access_key objects in the code but this is NOT recommended.